 Rustic Candle Centerpiece Using Logs

-This festive DIY project made with tree branches was super easy and it offers a rustic elegance to my Christmas decor that I love.
+This festive DIY project made with tree branches was super easy and it offers a rustic elegance to my Christmas decorations that I love.
+It’s perfect for the centerpiece on a dining room table or coffee table.
 For some reason, we did a very bad job of getting process photos of these, but I’m hoping you’ll be able to figure everything out.
 Please feel free to ask any questions in the comments section at the bottom of the post.